mia-platform/documentation/docs/business_suite/conf_cms.md

       "cmsCardPosition":0,
       "interfaceType": "string",

-      /// CMS LOOKUP O MULTILOOKUP///
-      /// NAVIGATION BETWEEN COLLECTION WITH LINKS///
+     ///acl for properties ///

+      "aclExpression":"groups.admin",

+      /// if interfaceType = cmslookup or cmsmultilookup ///

+				"cmsLookup": {
+					"text": {
+						"sources": [
+							"name"
+						],
+						"delimiters": []
+					},
+					"value": "id",
+					"autoSelect": false,
+					"reset": false,
+					"limit": 5,
+					"query": "",
+					"searchLive": false,
+					"collectionIdSource": "brands"
+				},

+    /// button configurations ///
+           "actions": [
+                 {
+                    "id":"sendInvoice",
+                    "label":"Send Invoice",
+                    "route":"/sendinvoice",
+                    "icon":"paper-plane"
+                 }
+               ],
+      /// navigation between collection with links ///

           "cmsLinks": [{
              "collectionIdTarget": "yourCollectionId",

-            //collectionPropertyIdTarget is not required: if not present the navigation will search the value within the search and not within the filters
+            /// collectionPropertyIdTarget is not required: if not present the navigation will search the value within the search and not within the filters ///
              "collectionPropertyIdTarget": "yourPropertyId",

-            //the possible values are equals (eq) or contains (ct); the default value is equal;
+            /// the possible values are equals (eq) or contains (ct); the default value is equal; /// "operator": "eq"
-            "operator": "eq"
-        }]

-      /// BUTTON CONFIGURATIONS ///
+              }],
             }
           }
         }